-Section 230 immunizes software providers from liability for actions taken to help users block certain types of unwanted online material, including material that is of a violent or sexual nature or is "otherwise objectionable."
+Section 230, the so-called "Good Samaritan" provision of the Communications Decency Act, immunizes software providers from liability for actions taken to help users block certain types of unwanted online material, including material that is of a violent or sexual nature or is "otherwise objectionable."
 Distinguishing Zango, Inc. v.
 Kaspersky Lab, Inc., 568 F.3d 1169 (9th Cir.
 2009), the panel held that the phrase "otherwise objectionable" does not include software that the provider finds objectionable for anticompetitive reasons.
-As to the state-law claims, the panel held that Enigma's allegations of anticompetitive animus were sufficient to withstand dismissal.
-As to the federal claim, the panel further held that § 230's exception for intellectual property claims did not apply because this false advertising claim did not relate to trademarks or any other type of intellectual property.
-The panel remanded the case for further proceedings.
+As to the state-law claims, the panel held that

-\\ This summary constitutes no part of the opinion of the court.
+^{} This summary constitutes no part of the opinion of the court.
 It has been prepared by court staff for the convenience of the reader.